Representation of integers by sparse binary forms: Part II: Strategy, outline and definitions

 Schmidt worked with reduced forms to establish the results in \cite{S87}, in particular, his Lemma 4 is of special importance here (see our Lemma \ref{SchL4} and its implications).

 Every primitive solution of the inequality $1 \leq |F(x , y)| \leq h$ is either a solution of

 or

 To obtain our desired bounds, we will need to assume that the form $F$ in \eqref{in1h} is normalized with respect to $(\mathfrak{a},\mathfrak{b})=(h^{1/2},h)$ and the form $F$ in \eqref{in2h} is normalized with respect to $(\mathfrak{a},\mathfrak{b})=(1,h^{1/2})$.
 We will have two equivalent, but not identical forms in each of the inequalities.
-We will show that each of these two inequalities have no more that $\ll \sqrt{ns}$ primitive solutions, provided that $h$ satisfies
+We will show that the number of primitive solutions to each of these two inequalities is $\mathcal{O}(ns)$, provided that $h$ satisfies

 From now on, we consider the inequality

 and assume that $F$ is reduced with respect to $(\mathfrak{a},\mathfrak{b})$,

 and